Kathleen Mannington Caffyn

 Kathleen Mannington Caffyn, née Hunt (c.
 1855 – 6 February 1926) was an Irish-Australian novelist.

 Life

-Kathleen was born in Tipperary, Ireland, daughter of William de Vere Hunt, and related to Aubrey de Vere, the poet.
+Kathleen was born in County Tipperary, Ireland.
+She is the daughter of William de Vere Hunt, and related to Aubrey de Vere, the poet.
 She was educated by English and German governesses and moved to London at about 21 years of age.
 She trained as a nurse and married in 1879 Stephen Mannington Caffyn, a medical practitioner (1851–1896), who was born at Salehurst, Sussex.
 She moved with him to Sydney in 1880.

 In 1883 they went to Melbourne, where Dr Caffyn had suburban practices, and lived in Brighton until 1892, when they returned to London.
 Mrs Mannington Caffyn was a founder of the District Nursing Society in Victoria and served on its committee for around two years.
 Caffyn had a love of horses and kept up her interest in hunting and polo until her death in Turin, Italy on 6 February 1926.
 She was survived by a son.